 Bicycling: To minimize wildlife disturbances and trail erosion, bicycles are restricted to the paved greenway that winds a one-way route down to the river.
 SIWR is a good start location for road cyclists that want to tour the backroads in the area.
 Ride back to Kodak Road then head in either direction sampling the very scenic farmland from a variety of connecting backroads.

-Birding: At last count, there are over 170 species of birds that call the refuge home.
-See how many you might catch a glimpse of or hear a note of their song.
+Birding: At last count, there are over 183 species of birds that call the refuge home.
+See how many you might catch a glimpse of or hear the trill of their song.

 Paddling: From Kelly Lane, just before the parking area, an access road takes you to the canoe/kayak launch.
-When water level is high enough for paddling, Seven Islands Wildlife Refuge provides good blueway access.
+The boat launch area provides good blueway access.
 Scenic views of rising hills and pastoral farmlands border this wide river, broken by occasional islands and shoals.
-If you're new to paddling or don't have a canoe, the City of Knoxville's Parks & Recreation Dept, partnered with Ijams Nature Center, offers a canoe program that paddles the French Broad River down to the Tennessee River into the downtown waterfront.

 Trails: Over eight miles of scenic mowed trails snake around the refuge, winding up the ridges and down to the waterfront.
 The paved greenway, sandwiched between picturesque open fields of wildflowers and farmland, provides occasional views of the distant Smoky Mountains.
 Starting at the parking area, the 1.2 mile route stretches down to the French Broad River passing by the old farmstead and several old barns.
 Trail map